louisdevie/elizalina/DOC.md

 - `langId` *(string, optional)* : the id of the language to fill the document with

 ### Returns :
-A promise that fulfills when all the text has been written.
+A promise that fulfills when all the document has been translated.